aclark4life/resume-2020/README.rst

 Python Web Developer, Systems Administrator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

     Alex Clark is a **Python Web Developer** from Baltimore, Maryland, USA living in Bethesda, Maryland.
-He has a **Bachelor of Science in Computer Science** from Loyola University in Maryland and has been employed as a **Network Engineer, Software Engineer, Systems Administrator or Technical Team Leader** since May, 1998.
+He has a **Bachelor of Science in Computer Science** from Loyola University in Maryland and has worked as a **Network Engineer, Software Engineer, Systems Administrator and/or Technical Team Leader** since May, 1998.
 He is also the **President of DC Python**, a non-profit organization he co-founded to promote and support the use of Python software in DC.

 Work Experience
 ---------------